Getting on the road

 5 best places to visit in Australia in a campervan

-Here are some of the places we recommend you and your campervan visit:
+Here are some places we recommend you and your campervan visit:

 - The Great Ocean Road: Epic beaches, great campsites and breathtaking sunsets.